-All non-essential travel more than 120 miles from one's place of residence or other states or countries, will now require the same protocol as established for travel outside of California.
-An employee who intends to travel more than 120 miles from one's place of residence or other states or countries, will need to notify their supervisor and receive approval to take additional time off to quarantine or work remotely for two weeks upon returning home.
+All non-essential travel more than 120 miles from one's place of residence, or to other states or countries, will now require the same protocol as established for travel outside of California.
+An employee who intends to travel more than 120 miles from one's place of residence, or to other states or countries, will be required to self-quarantine away from work for two weeks upon return home.
+The employee may return to work earlier than the two-week quarantine period if the following has been fulfilled: